Lancer is available ( Updated 11-25-2022 )

 This handsome boy, around 3-5 years old, faced a catastrophic limb injury prior to landing with us.
 He was likely hit by a car, but we can’t say for certain.
 What we know for certain is that we couldn't say no and knew we had to help him!

-Lancer is now fully recovered from his surgery, can get up and down stairs, gets along with large and small dogs, and enjoys zoomies and playful dogs more than just about anything.
+Lancer fully recovered from his surgery, can get up and down stairs, gets along with large and small dogs, and enjoys zoomies and playful dogs more than just about anything.
 This cutie is shy and timid around new people (especially men) at first, but once you build trust he'll follow you to the ends of the earth (to ask for belly rubs).
-He can be more scared of children, although he has lived with them and currently lives with them in his foster home.
+He can be more scared of children, although he has lived with them and currently lives with teenagers in his foster home, but doesn’t interact with them (by choice).
 When they get too rambunctious, he just removes himself.
 Lancer is a gentle soul who can’t wait to find his forever family.

 The minimum adoption donation for adults is $375 and the adoption donation for puppies is $500.
 This amount only partially covers the cost of veterinary care, boarding fees, and other miscellaneous expenses involved in the temporary care and adoption of our dogs and is tax deductible when permitted by law.
 The adoption donation provides that all dogs will be spayed or neutered, receive current vaccinations, and are microchipped.
 If not, arrangements will be made on an individual basis ( i.e., puppies who will need to be altered by 6 mos old).
 Special consideration may be given to those willing to adopt older dogs or dogs with physical problems.